nsisongltd/options-pricing-visualizer/README.md

 let me verify if both is running again: `curl http://localhost:5000/api/health | cat`

-i think i know what is wrong.  let me fix the error in the frontend/src/contexts/AuthContext.js side of things
+i think i know what is wrong.  let me fix the error in the frontend/src/contexts/AuthContext.js side of things. it just occured to me to rename the file `mv frontend/src/contexts/AuthContext.js frontend/src/contexts/AuthContext.jsx`